Frequently Asked Questions

-2. Social Security Numbers are unique identifying numbers only issued to an international student who is authorized to work, as well as to all United States citizens for the purposes of taxes and government benefits.
+2. Social Security Numbers are unique identifying numbers only issued to international students who are authorized to work, as well as to all United States citizens for the purposes of taxes and government benefits.
 You do not need to get a Social Security Number if you do not have a job, and you cannot apply for a number without a job offer.
 If you have been offered a job under the regulations of your visa and you've been authorized to work by the International Programs Office, we will assist you in completing the application process for a Social Security Number.
-You will be required to get a job-offer letter from your employer as well as an authorization confirmation letter from the IPO.
-You can schedule a time to go to the Social Security Administration Offices with your International Student Advisor and you'll need to bring the authorization letters, your passport, Form I-20 and the Social Security Application form which is also available in the International Programs Office.
-Sometimes cell phone companies will ask you for your SSN to sign up for a phone and plan.
-If you are not authorized to get a Social Security Number under the previous guidelines, you can get a pre-paid cell phone plan or you may ask to be exempted from providing an SSN by paying a large security deposit ($400 or more).
+You will be required to get a job-offer letter from your employer as well as an employment authorization confirmation letter from the IPO.
+You can schedule a time to go to the Social Security Administration Office with your International Student Advisor.
+You will need to bring the authorization letters, your passport, Form I-20, a copy of your I-94, and the Social Security Application form which is also available in the International Programs Office.

 3. All persons living in the United States are required to file tax documents each year, including international students, even if you're not working.
 The International Programs Office can help you determine which tax form you will need to use and how to file the form with supporting documentation.
 Tax information sessions are held every spring semester prior to the tax submission deadline on April 15th.
 Check your email in January and February for tax information updates and session schedules and see our tax filing resource, Sprintax, for more information.